nl253/DataFrame/README.md

 It's a bit awkward for us to constantly have to drop the 'Species' column because it's a string column...

-You can easily convert it to a numeric colunm:
+You can easily convert it to a numeric column:

 From: